Our Mission

 How We Work

-Listen First.
 There is no substitute for the knowledge of those who understand problems the best.
 Wise philanthropy begins with humility and deep listening and proceeds through diverse partnerships based on trust.
 Our community is beset by separateness—of language, culture, income, understanding and more—divides that can be bridged with work and relationship.

-Solve for the Whole Community.
 Frontline knowledge, in isolation, is insufficient.
 You can’t fill gaps you cannot see.
 That requires looking at the community as a whole, not just single issues, populations or organizations.
 Communication, connection and cooperation are increasingly essential.

-Respond and Initiate.
 Funders must be able to act on obvious needs while also creatively initiating problem-solving.
 Frontline leaders are often consumed with operating realities and survival, which are hard challenges that deserve dedicated support.
 They also need backing to come together and generate new approaches that can attract sustainable support.

-Stay flexible.
 In a time of rapid change and growing uncertainty, funders must adapt with openness, trust and nimbleness as essential companions to long-term commitment.
 Catalyst has learned to expect the unexpected.
 Funders have to be able to move at the speed of the need, not their own convenience, striving to make it easier rather than harder for frontline leaders to do their jobs.